 Through an attack, a perpetrator can install malware on the printer to control it remotely or gain access to it.
 This can subsequently result in a data breach or further network infiltration.

-Evidently, printers should be a major cause for cybersecurity concern since they are often one of the weakest links of an organization.
+Evidently, printer vulnerabilities should be a major cause for cybersecurity concern.
+Printers are often one of the weakest links of an organization.
 So, what you print is not just what you get; you might be giving an attacker their next pay check.